Biweekly Mortgage Payments: Are They A Good Choice For You?

 Alternatives To Biweekly Mortgage Payments

-If you’re not certain you have the financial wherewithal to commit to biweekly payments, you have choices.
+You have other choices if you’re not certain you have the financial wherewithal to commit to biweekly payments.
 Let’s explore some of them.

 Bimonthly Mortgage Payments